Find Schools

 $33,556 Avg Student Debt

-Eastern Nazarene College came in at #21 in this year’s edition of the ranking.
+Eastern Nazarene College ranked #21 on this year’s list.

-The average tuition and fees at ENC is $30,966.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+ENC does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $30,966.
+This amount may be reduced if you receive financial aid.
 Bachelor’s Degree recipients from ENC accumulate an average of $33,556 in student debt by the time they complete their degree.

 #22